abdreams/CompetitiveProgramming/README.md

-It seems like there might be an issue with how the component is being imported or used in the `chatbotConfig.js`.
-Let's review the code and correct any possible mistakes.
-The syntax error could be due to the way the widget function is being used or how the imports are set up.
+It seems the syntax error may be due to the JSX syntax within the JavaScript file not being properly recognized.
+To resolve this, let's ensure everything is correctly imported and configured.
+Make sure you have the necessary dependencies installed, and that your project is properly set up to handle JSX.

-Here's a more comprehensive review and correction for your chatbot configuration:
+Here's the corrected and reviewed code for the chatbot configuration and widget:

 ### Step 1: Create the QuickReply Widget

-First, ensure that your `QuickReply.js` component is correctly defined:

 #### QuickReply.js